JohnyP36/Personal-List/.github/ISSUE_TEMPLATE/other lists.md

     - [ ] uBlock Origin with default lists/settings
     - [ ] using a new, unmodified browser profile
 - [ ] I am running the latest version of uBlock Origin (or Adguard or Adblock Plus, etc.)
+- [ ] This is not an `NSFW` issue.
+       - If it is, put "NSFW" in the title of your issue

 ### URL(s) where the issue occurs
 <!-- [At least one URL for a web page where the clearly described issue occurs is **mandatory**.
 The backticks surrounding the URLs is important, it prevents the URL from being clickable.
 Warn with "NSFW" where applicable.] -->